 PBIS can make it easier for you to teach positive behaviors that will benefit your students long after they have moved on from your classroom.
 The first week of school is an ideal time to reinforce the positive messages from the first day of school.
 Letting your students know that you are invested in their success, coupled with the tools they need to be successful, is central to PBIS.

 PBIS Rewards can make your schoolwide PBIS program easy to administrate.
-Our software and PBIS Apps make it easy to recognize positive behavior, no matter where your students might be – in class, on the playground, on a field trip, or in the cafeteria.
+Our software and PBIS Rewards apps make it easy to recognize positive behavior, no matter where your students might be – in class, on the playground, on a field trip, or in the cafeteria.
 As we like to say, “You can recognize any student, anywhere, with PBIS Rewards.”

 Establishing positive expectations like the ones above during the first week of school is a great start.
 Follow through on that great start by rewarding positive behavior with PBIS Rewards!